tonghoon/kube-arbitrator/contrib/DLaaS/doc/usage/tutorial.md

                      memory: "300Mi"
 ```

-The yaml file means a Job named `helloworld-2` to create 2 pods, these pods will be scheduled by kubernetes scheduler.
+The yaml file above is used to a QueueJob named `helloworld-2` which encompases a stateful set with create 2 pods.
+These 2 pods will be scheduled by kubernetes scheduler.

 Create the Job